Clémence Poésy: Modelling career

 Poésy has been featured in numerous magazines, including the covers of i-D, on French magazine Jalouse twice, on Australia's Yen, and on Nylon.
 Since October 2007, Poésy has been one of three spokesmodels for the self-titled fragrance by Chloé, and has modelled in Gap's 2008 autumn advertising campaign.

 In December 2011, Poésy was chosen as the face of the designer clothing company G-Star Raw.
 In 2014, she became the poster girl for the "Love Story" fragrance from Chloé.

 Personal life

 Poésy is fluent in French and English, and speaks some Italian and Spanish.
 She divides her time between homes in Paris and London, and has spent some time in Eastern Europe.
-Politically, she identifies as "very clearly on the left".
+Politically, she identifies as "very clearly on the left."

-In early 2017, she gave birth to a son, Liam.
+In early 2017, she gave birth to a son.
 In 2019, while filming Tenet, she was pregnant with her second child.
-At the Deauville American Film Festival 2021 she was pregnant with her third child.
+At the 2021 Deauville American Film Festival, she was pregnant with her third child.